GServlet/gservlet-site/content/_index.md

 ## Documentation

 In our [documentation](/documentation) page, you'll find all the documentation for in-depth knowledge of this project.
-The javadocs for a particular version can be found as well.
+The Javadocs for a particular version can be found as well.

 ## Download